joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 3. ![](/uploads/microsoft-store-powerbidesktop.png)
 4. Once Downloaded, click **Open**

+###### Open PowerBI Desktop File

+Now that we have PowerBI Desktop installed, it's time to open: AzureOptimizationEngine.pbix.
+This PowerBI file is located in the Views folder of the Azure Optimization Engine repository.

+1. **Open**: **AzureOptimizationEngine.pbix** in PowerBI Desktop
+2.

 #### Additional Recommended Reading

 * _"Augmenting Azure Advisor Cost Recommendations for Automated Continuous Optimization"_ blog post series: